-$$D = V{OUT} / V{IN}$$ (6)
+$$D = V{OUT} / V{IN}$$ (5)

-Figure 9-16.
+Figure 9-21.
 SW Voltage and Inductor Current Waveforms in Continuous Conduction Mode (CCM)

-9.4.3.2 Auto Mode - Light Load Operation
+9.4.3.2 Auto Mode - Light-Load Operation

-The LM61460-Q1 can have two behaviors while lightly loaded.
+The LM62440-Q1 can have two behaviors while lightly loaded.
 One behavior, called auto mode operation, allows for seamless transition between normal current mode operation while heavily loaded and highly efficient light load operation.
-The other behavior, called FPWM Mode, maintains full frequency even when unloaded.
-Which mode the LM61460-Q1 operates in depends on which factory option is employed.
-See Section 6 for options.
+The other behavior, called FPWM mode, maintains full frequency even when unloaded.
+Which mode the LM62440-Q1 operates in depends on the configuration of the MODE/SYNC pin.
+See Table 9-1.
+When using the LM62440-Q1, light load behavior is selected using the MODE/SYNC pin.
 Note that all parts operate in FPWM mode when synchronizing frequency to an external signal.

-In auto mode, light load operation is employed in the LM61460-Q1.
+In auto mode, light load operation is employed in the LM62440-Q1.
 Light load operation employs two techniques to improve efficiency: